Distributed Triangle and Simplex Enumeration in Hypergraphs: Introduction

 \subsubsection{Lower Bounds}

-In Section~\ref{sec:clique-lb}, we prove that triangle enumeration in the CLIQUE model (and hence the PC model as well) requires $\Omega(n^{r-5/3}/\log n)$ rounds, thereby showing the algorithms above are optimal.
+In Section~\ref{sec:clique-lb}, we prove that simplex and triangle enumeration in the CLIQUE model (and hence the PC model as well) require $\Omega(n^{r-2+1/(r+1)})$ and $\Omega(n^{r-5/3}/\log n)$ rounds, respectively thereby showing the algorithms above are optimal.
 Our argument generalizes the argument of Izumi and Le Gall~\cite{Izumi2017Triangle}, who prove the analogous lower bound for triangle enumeration in graphs.
-Specifically, we consider hypergraphs sampled from $G(n, r, 1/2)$, which consists of $r$-uniform hypergraphs where each possible edge (i.e., subset of $r$ vertices) is included independently with probability $1/2$.
-We show that any algorithm that performs triangle enumeration for graphs sampled from this distribution with sufficiently high probability requires $\Omega(n^{r - 5/3}/\log n)$ rounds in expectation.
+Specifically, we consider hypergraphs sampled from $G(n, r, 1/2)$, which is the distribution of $r$-uniform hypergraphs where each possible edge (i.e., subset of $r$ vertices) is included independently with probability $1/2$.
+We show that any algorithm that performs simplex or triangle enumeration for graphs sampled from this distribution with sufficiently high probability require $\Omega(n^{r-2+1/(r+1)})$ and $\Omega(n^{r - 5/3}/\log n)$ rounds (respectively) in expectation.

 Our lower bound argument follows the information theoretic framework developed by Izumi and Le Gall.
-The basic idea is that in order for a vertex $v$ to output a set $\calT_v$ of triangles, the information content of the messages received by $v$ must be at least the information content of the (existence of) the edges contained in the triangles in the triangles in $\calT_v$.
+The basic idea is that in order for a vertex $v$ to output a set $\calS_v$ of simplices (respectively a set $\calT_v$ of triangles), the information content of the messages received by $v$ must be at least the information content of the (existence of) the edges contained in the simplices (triangles) in $\calS_v$ ($\calT_v$).
 This statement is formalized in Lemma~\ref{lem:triangle-information}, and its proof is identical to that of the analogous statement in~\cite{Izumi2017Triangle}.
 We can then obtain round lower bounds by observing that the the total message length received must be at least the expected entropy of the messages received.
 Since each vertex can receive only $O(n \log n)$ bits each round, an entropy lower bound of $h$ yields a round lower bound of $h / n \log n$.